 For a list of outside scholarships and/or fellowships available to college students, please see the "Scholarships" page on the CIP website.
 Kalamazoo College students with demonstrated financial need as determined by the Kalamazoo College Office of Financial Aid may be eligible to receive a travel subsidy for their study abroad program.
-More information on travel subsidies is avaiable in the Travel Subsidy FAQs on the CIP website.
+More information on travel subsidies is available in the Travel Subsidy FAQs on the CIP website.

 Work/Study: No employment is available to students while on study abroad.
 Students travel overseas on a student visa that specifically prevents them from seeking employment or earning money while they are in that country: If work/study is part of their financial aid package, students should consult the Office of Financial Aid and should find an alternative source for those funds for the quarters spent abroad.

 All grades earned on study abroad/study away fall within the College's general policies on transfer credit.
 Study abroad/study away grades will be reviewed, translated, and certified by the Center for International Programs and will be recorded by the Registrar on the official Kalamazoo College transcript according to the Kalamazoo A, B, C grading system.
 Grades from study abroad/study away courses will not be counted in the student's Kalamazoo grade point average.
 To receive credit for a study abroad/study away course, students must earn a C or better according to the local grading scale.
 (Note: Courses taken as "pass/fail" on study abroad will not be transferred.)
 Credits will normally be listed on the Kalamazoo College transcript with the same academic rubric used at the foreign institution; for example, a class listed as a "History" course will be listed as a "History" course on the Kalamazoo transcript.
-A student who believes that, for instance, a course listed as "Art History" at a foreign institution should be listed as "History" on the Kalamazoo transcript should appeal to the Associate Provost for International Programs and the Kalamazoo College Registrar.
-In consultation with the department affected and after examining a syllabus of the course completed abroad, the Associate Provost and Registrar will determine how the course should be described on the transcript.
+A student who believes that, for instance, a course listed as "Art History" at a foreign institution should be listed as "History" on the Kalamazoo transcript should appeal to the Director of the Center for International Programs and the Kalamazoo College Registrar.
+In consultation with the department affected and after examining a syllabus of the course completed abroad, the Director and Registrar will determine how the course should be described on the transcript.

 Students seeking a grade change for a course taken on study abroad/study away must petition the Center for International Programs no later than six weeks following notification of their grades.
 Requests for a grade review must be accompanied by complete documentation from the course in question including syllabi, assignment sheets, reading lists, homework and other assignments, essays, examinations, etc. Grade appeals must follow the College's standard change of grade procedure as outlined in the catalog.